Andy Warhol: Pop Up Pop Art

 Balloon Dogs are not the only balloon sculptures by Koons.
 Below you can see other noteworthy Koons balloon animal sculptures from recent years.

-This shocking pink Balloon Dog, photographed on September 9, 2008 at the Château de Versailles, sparked controversy as some visitors said the work was crude and too modern for Louis XIV’s former palace.
+This shocking pink Balloon Dog photographed on September 9, 2008, at the Château de Versailles, sparked controversy as some visitors said the work was crude and too modern for Louis XIV’s former palace.

 The Balloon Dog has become a symbol of pop culture.
-Jay Z apparently is a huge fan of Koons, once rapping about them in his 2013 song Picasso Baby:
+Jay Z is a huge fan of Koons, once rapping about them in his 2013 song Picasso Baby:

 Oh what a feeling, f*** it I want a billion

-Jeff Koons balloons, I just wanna blow upPicasso Baby lyrics © Sony/ATV Music Publishing LLC, Warner Chappell Music, Inc, Ole Media Management Lp
+Jeff Koons balloons, I just wanna blow upPicasso Baby lyrics, Sony/ATV Music Publishing LLC, Warner Chappell Music, Inc, Ole Media Management Lp

 He also performed with a copy of the Balloon Dog during his concerts in 2017.